jdconley/argon2themax/README.md

 cost to your hash and maintain a good user experience?

 ## Why?
-How do you decide on the trade off of security vs user experience?
+How do you decide on the trade off of security vs user experience when it comes to deciding on the time it takes to hash your users' passwords?
 I'm guessing you don't think about this much and probably do whatever your password hashing library does by default.

 We (software engineers) should all be hashing passwords with the highest levels of security possible while still maintaining a great user experience.
 We owe it to our users.
+And our liability insurance.

-Do you run massively parallel, high memory systems dedicated to hashing passwords?
+Do you run massively parallel, high memory, systems dedicated to hashing passwords?
 No?
 Attackers that crack passwords sure do.
 You might as well protect your passwords as well as you can.